4′ x 8′ N scale track plan

 The white oval offers directional traffic on the 2-track mainline in the foreground.
 Here it is shown as right-hand traffic.
 But that depends on the country in question.

 The green oval offers bidirectional traffic.
 You can choose the 180° turn within the station or you take the parade route.
 The crossing in the green oval is a standard common crossing.
 It does not create a reverse loop.
-If using a double slip crossing, extra wiring is necessary to avoid an electrical short circuit.
+If using a double slip switch, extra wiring is necessary to avoid electrical short circuit.

 4x8 N scale plan tracks KATO